robert-giaquinto/dapper/README.md

    See /scripts/ for examples of running the model and setting various model parameters.

+7. Getting data

+   See http://research.signalmedia.co/newsir16/signal-dataset.html for the signalmedia dataset.
+Codes for preprocessing this data are included in src/experiments/preprocess_signalmedia.py

 ## Project Structure ##
 * `docs/` - Documentation on the model, including derivation and papers related to the model.
 * `log/` - Log files from running the programs.